- Food and Cooking»

 How to Choose an Avocado

-- Lightly squeeze the avocado in your palm.
+- Lightly squeeze in your palm.
 If it is ripe and ready-to eat the avocado will be firm, yet have a little give.

 - A Haas avocado will be dark green or black when ripe.

-- Don't choose an avocado with dark marks on the skin or one that is very soft.
+- Don't choose one with dark marks on the skin or one that is very soft.

 How to Cut an Avocado